Jeremy-Gstein/C-Inspect/README.md

 3. Move the C-Inspect Directory to the WoW AddOns Directory.
 4. If the Game Is Currently Running Make Sure To --/reload-- The UI To Update The AddOns.

-To Do's
+To Do's:
--- Remove Target Frame After Inspect Screen Opens.
+1. Remove Target Frame After Inspect Screen Opens.
--- Fix Inspect Window From Closing If Player Holds Control Key Too Long.
+2. Fix Inspect Window From Closing If Player Holds Control Key Too Long.